vtexdocs/help-center-content/docs/tutorials/en/how-can-i-track-the-status-of-my-disputes.md

 ---
-title: How can I track the status of my disputes?
+title: 'How can I track the status of my disputes?'
 id: 1PTRwcsS5OfXG6yPkegZBp
 status: DRAFT
 createdAt: 2020-07-17T16:20:38.110Z